MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/sales-marketing/field-service-work-order.md

 # required metadata

-title: Synchronization of work orders in Field Service to sales orders in Finance and Operations
+title: Synchronize work orders from Field Service to sales orders in Finance and Operations
 description: This topic discusses the templates and underlying tasks that are used to synchronize work orders in Field Service to sales orders in Finance and Operations.
 author: ChristianRytt
 manager: AnnBe